FullByte/FullByte.github.io/docs/index.md

-# Welcome to 0xfab1
+# Welcome

-Hi internet stranger,
+Hi Internet stranger,

 this website is dedicated to the notes and lists I made, code i have written, copied or modified, things i created, modified or repaired and basically anything I find of interest.